 PVH has the buttoned-up look covered.
 A top global apparel player, it is the world's largest dress shirt and neckwear company.
 PVH owns and globally markets lifestyle brands Calvin Klein and Tommy Hilfiger.
 Its closet also overflows with clothing, accessories, and footwear for men, women, and children.
-PVH owns Heritage Brands, which include Van Heusen, IZOD, ARROW, and Bass.
-Private-label and licensed brands, such as DKNY, Kenneth Cole New York, and MICHAEL Michael Kors, round out its wardrobe.
-PVH generates sales from multiple channels: more than 1,900 company-operated retail stores, retailers, licensees, franchisees, distributors who resell, and royalty and advertising fees.
+PVH owns Heritage Brands, which include Van Heusen, IZOD, ARROW, Warner’s, Olga, Eagle, and Bass.
+Private-label and licensed brands, such as DKNY, Speedo, Kenneth Cole New York, and MICHAEL Michael Kors, round out its wardrobe.
+PVH generates sales from multiple channels: about 1,450 company-operated retail stores, retailers, licensees, franchisees, distributors who resell, and royalty and advertising fees.

 PVH organizes its business into three main areas.
-Generating more than half of PVH's revenue, Tommy Hilfiger consists of North America and International segments.
-Calvin Klein consists of the Calvin Klein Licensing and Other (Calvin Klein Apparel) segments, comprising Calvin Klein dress furnishings, sportswear, and outlet retail divisions in North America.
-Finally, Heritage Brands consists of the Heritage Brand Dress Furnishings (men's dress shirts and neckwear), Wholesale Sportswear, and Retail segments.
+Tommy Hilfiger consists of North America and International segments; it is the largest segment and contributed 44% of company revenues in 2016.
+Calvin Klein (36%), consists of the Calvin Klein Licensing and Other (Calvin Klein Apparel) segments, comprising Calvin Klein dress furnishings, sportswear, and outlet retail divisions in North America.
+Finally, Heritage Brands (22%) consists of the Heritage Brand Dress Furnishings (men's dress shirts and neckwear), Wholesale Sportswear, and Retail segments.

 In addition to the more than 1,900 retail stores that it operates, PVH maintains wholesale and retail warehousing and distribution centers in the US, Canada, Japan, and the Netherlands that inspect, sort, pack, and ship goods to customers.